szymsza/att-hackathon/README.md

 - Door opening
     - Receives (and stores) settings from the app - times and/or brightness ✔
     - Receives (and stores) data from Arduino about sunlight ✔
-    - Receives (and stores) data from Arduino about openness
     - Sends commands to open/close the door to Arduino based on time and/or brightness and/or chicken count
     - Sends settings to the app
 - Counting chickens
+    - Receives (and stores) settings from the app about total chicken count
-    - Receives (and stores) data from Arduino about chicken count - coming in or out
+    - Receives (and stores) data from Arduino about chicken count - coming in or out ✔
-    - Sends data about chicken count to the app
+    - Sends data about chicken count to the app ✔
 - Predators
     - Receives (and stores) data from Arduino about predator breaches
     - Sends data about predator breaches to the app